Who does not support SMTP TLS for Secure Inbound Email Delivery?

 |Internet Service Provider Company Domain||Supports Inbound TLS?|

-What about custom personal or business domains at popular hosting companies like GoDaddy etc.?
-This is the natural next question to ask, because the above lists only cover email addresses in domains owned by the provider company (whether free or paid).
+What about custom personal or business domains at popular hosting companies like GoDaddy?
+This is the natural next question because the above lists only cover email addresses in domains owned by the provider company (free or paid).
 But what about TLS support for “mypersonaldomain.com” or “ourbusinessdomainname.com”?
 That depends upon the email infrastructure of the hosting company managing email services for that custom domain.

-We have observed TLS support for personal/business domains hosted at various popular hosting companies as listed below.
-This is by no means a guarantee as it is solely based on the fact that at some point in the past, a message was transmitted from LuxSci to the hosting company’s mail servers using TLS.
-To be absolutely sure, however, please check with the hosting provider company themselves.
+We have observed TLS support for personal and business domains hosted at various popular hosting companies as listed below.
+This is by no means a guarantee, as it is solely based on the fact that at some point in the past, a message was transmitted from LuxSci to the hosting company’s mail servers using TLS.
+To be sure, however, please check with the hosting provider company themselves.

 |Hosting Company||Supports Inbound TLS?|